 We were incorporated in Delaware on April 13, 2005 and were initially funded on July 25, 2005.
 Our investment objective is to provide a combination of current income and capital appreciation.
-We intend to invest primarily in debt and equity securities of private U.S. middle-market companies.
+We intend to invest primarily in debt and equity securities of private and certain public U.S. middle-market companies.